AZ Martinez

-Azriel "AZ" Atira Martinez Coloma (born March 2, 2003), is a Filipino actress, beauty pageant queen, and television host.
+Azriel "AZ" Atira Martinez Coloma (born March 2, 2003) is a Filipino actress, beauty pageant queen, and television host.
 Currently managed by Sparkle GMA Artist Center, the talent agency of GMA Network, she began her acting career with minor roles on the network's television programs.
 In addition to acting, Martinez has competed in beauty pageants, including Hiyas ng Pilipinas and Summit International Pageants, where she was crowned Miss Elite Philippines and Miss Summit International, respectively.

 Martinez gained public recognition as a housemate on the Philippine television reality show Pinoy Big Brother: Celebrity Collab Edition, where she was named Fourth Big Placer.

 Early life

 Azriel Atira Martinez Coloma was born on March 2, 2003, in Tacloban City.
 She went to Maria Montessori International School in Cebu during her high school years, where she pursued the Accountancy, Business, and Management (ABM) strand.
-Martinez currently attends Treston International College, where she is pursuing a degree in Marketing.
+Martinez currently attends Treston International College, where she is pursuing a degree in Marketing while still actively working as an actress.